BestTimesToVisit.com Logo

 What is Luang Prabang, Laos famous for?

-Luang Prabang, Laos is famous for Kuang Si Falls' Turquoise Pools, Alms Giving Ceremony (Tak Bat), and Baci Ceremony Experience.
+Luang Prabang, Laos is famous for Kuang Si Falls' Turquoise Pools, Alms Giving Ceremony (Tak Bat), and Whisky Village Visit (Ban Xang Hai).
 Escape to the breathtaking Kuang Si Falls, where cascades tumble into a series of impossibly turquoise pools perfect for a refreshing dip.
-Arrive early to avoid crowds and consider hiking to the very top for a different perspective and a chance to see the source of the water.
+Hike up to the top for stunning jungle vistas, and don't miss the bear rescue center near the entrance.
 The best time to experience it all is during Dec.

 Compare prices across top travel sites to find the best deal.